SarahGearardo/FastFoodFinal/README.md

 ## Reason

-We chose this topic because it sounded interesting and offered a good way to test assumptions around socio-economic status and food preferences.
+We chose this topic because it sounded interesting and offered a good way to test assumptions around socio-economic status and food options.

 ## Data Sources